The following page shows

 that.
 I don't know what your reasons might be, so these are mine:

-- While normally intended to function as a thin computer,
+- While normally intended to function as a thin client,

 running a version of Linux that it booted from the network,

 it has a mode of operation known as "Workstation On Demand" that can

 be used to run a full fledged operating system.

 - If it can be done, it will be.
 It was Louis Ohland--of 9595